 Use finishes that match the theme you have in your home so that it flows nicely.

 This example shows glasses sitting on a shelf, I would maybe consider installing wine glass holders that would have the glasses hanging.
 It would be a bit more secure incase traffic going up and down the stairs causes vibration to the shelving.
-The stair case will have enough depth for you to comfortable install this.
+Incase your worried about space, a full size stair case will have enough depth for you to comfortably install this.

 Feature Wall – A feature wall or additional seating area is also something I have seen people do with their staircases.